kedacore/keda-docs/content/docs/2.1/scalers/redis-lists.md

 **Connection Authentication:**

 - `address` - The hostname and port for the Redis server (host:port format).
 - `host` - The hostname of the Redis server.
-If specified, the `port` should also be specified
+If specified, the `port` should also be specified.
 - `port` - The port of the Redis server.
-If specified, the `host` should also be specified
+If specified, the `host` should also be specified.

 **Password Authentication:**

-- `password` - Redis password to authenticate with
+- `password` - Redis password to authenticate with.

 ### Example